This page of the Crew Patches site details the high quality replica patches that I have produced over the last few years.

-Most of these high quality patches have been manufactured on my behalf by AB Emblem, NASA's official patch supplier.
-I have attempted to replicate a vintage look with all these designs but please note that all my replica patches are produced with plastic backings.
-This is principally so that they can never be mistaken in the future for vintage originals.
+Most of these high quality patches were manufactured on my behalf by AB Emblem, NASA's official patch supplier.
+I attempted to replicate a vintage look with all these designs but all my replica patches were produced with plastic backings so that they could never be misrepresented in the future as vintage originals.

 This 3¼" (85mm) patch is a replica of the Apollo 9 crew patch worn by the crew for their white spacesuit portrait photo session before the mission and on the blue jumpsuits they wore during and after the recovery.